• Summary

 19 (g) the aggregate demographic information of heat stress deaths,

-21 race or ethnicity of the decedents.
+21 ethnicity of the decedents.

 22 3.
 No report required by this section shall contain personal identify-